 Restore the terminal to its initial state and remove the line handler.
-This may be called from within a callback as well as independently.
+You may call this function from within a callback as well as independently.
 If the lhandler installed by rl_callback_handler_install does not exit the program, either this function or the function referred to by the value of rl_deprep_term_function should be called before the program exits to reset the terminal settings.